-Autumn quinoa salad with butternut squash, dried cranberries, pecans and baby kale, tossed with an orange-cinnamon dressing, it’s simple, healthy and delicious!
+Autumn quinoa salad with roasted butternut squash, dried cranberries, toasted pecans and baby kale tossed with an orange-cinnamon dressing is simple, healthy and delicious!

 Preheat oven to 400 degrees F. (204 c).
 Line a rimmed baking sheet with parchment paper, a silpat or lightly grease with oil.

 Quinoa: In a medium pot, bring the quinoa, water and 1/2 teaspoon garlic powder to a boil, cover, reduce heat to low and simmer over a gentle boil for 15 minutes.
 Remove from heat, uncover and let rest 10 – 15 minutes, fluff with fork.

 Roasted Butternut Squash: Place the butternut squash and onion the prepared sheet pan, drizzle with oil, using your hands or utensils, toss to coat.
 Spread across sheet pan in a single layer, sprinkle with remaining 1/2 teaspoon garlic powder and mineral salt.
 Place on rack in center of the oven and roast for 20 – 30 minutes, stirring once or twice.
 Will be done when butternut squash is just fork tender, not mushy.